 CLASSIC MOTOCROSS IRON: JODY WEISEL’S 1974 HODAKA 125 SUPER COMBAT

 For a short period of time in late 1973, the Hodaka Super Combat was the fastest 125 motocross bike made.
 It was, unfortunately, a very short period of time!
 As Penton, Monark, Bultaco, Zundapp and CZ were wilting, the Japanese were focusing their attention on the incredibly popular 125 class.
-Hodaka got there first with a serious 125 racer.
-The 1974 Super Combat was a spin-off of the trail-based 125cc Combat Wombat, which was spawned from the ubiquitous Super Rat 100.
+Hodaka got there first, thanks to its incredible following for the 100cc Super Rat, Hodaka had a built-in market for their 125 racer.
+The 1974 Super Combat was a spin-off of the trail-based 125cc Combat Wombat, which was spawned from the 125 Wombat enduro model, which was built on the success of the ubiquitous Super Rat 100.
 Unfortunately, the Super Combat’s dominance was short lived.
 It hit the showrooms first and was resoundingly applauded, only to be eclipsed in short order by the Honda CR125 Elsinore and strap-tanked YZ125.

-In the end, Hodaka executive Marv Foster encouraged the development of one last prototype Super Combat (built in Texas and California for Jody Weisel to race).
-Forty-five years ago, Jody was part of a thriving Texas motocross movement that included Kent Howerton, Wyman Priddy, Steve Stackable, Jody Foust, Danny Doss, Jack O’Leary, Tim Riddle, Steve Wise, Jumpin’ Jack Hicks and Bobby Pickard.
+In the end, Hodaka executive Marv Foster encouraged test rider Jody Weisel to built a proof-of-concept Super Combat.
+Hodaka helped with engines, but the most of the bike was built in Texas and California (for Jody to race).
+Forty-eight years ago, Jody was part of a thriving Texas motocross movement that included Kent Howerton, Wyman Priddy, Steve Stackable, Jody Foust, Danny Doss, Jack O’Leary, Tim Riddle, Steve Wise, Jumpin’ Jack Hicks and Bobby Pickard.
+He had flown the Hodaka flag from the late 1960s in road race and motocross and was even on the cover of Cycle News on an earlier version of his Super Combat (see below).

-Jody’s bike was in the AMA Hall of Fame “Motocross America” exhibition.
+Jody’s bike at the AMA Hall of Fame “Motocross America” exhibition.

 The exhaust stinger did not extend out the back of the bike—it barely cleared the aluminum side number plate.
 The silencer was welded inboard about 8-inches.